Prairie Dropseed Seeds 8045

 2,800 seeds/gram

 While taking 2 to 3 seasons to fully establish, Prairie Dropseed grows into a magnificent fountain of emerald green leaves that turn a golden colour through the fall and winter – it makes for quite a specimen in the landscape.
 This perennial, clump forming warm season native grass grows in a wide range of conditions from seasonally wet to quite dry.
 A very distinctive border planting and an excellent plant for providing seed for ground foraging song birds.
-Height ranges from 30-90 cm (1-3′).
+Height ranges from 30-90 cm.
 Hardy to Zone 3.
+For many native and perennial plants, late fall is the best time to sow seed directly outside.
+Why you ask?
+Simply put, many of these plants produce seed that is viable but dormant.
+This means allowing seeds to naturally stratify over window will “wake up” the dormant seed for best results.

 How to Grow

 Most native grasses do best when seed is planted in the fall, between Oct.
 15th and Nov.
 15th.
 A late fall sowing naturally stratifies any seed that may be dormant.
-Prairie Dropseed also responds very well to a spring sowing about 3-6 mm (1/8-1/4″) deep in April through May – germination will occur once the soil temperature reaches 21 C (70 F).
-Keep in mind that should ideal growing conditions not occur, the seed may go dormant and not germinate until the spring of the following year.
-When used as a landscape plant, space at least 30 cm (12″) apart.
+Prairie Dropseed also responds very well to a spring sowing about 3-6 mm deep in April through May – germination will occur once the soil temperature reaches 21° C. Keep in mind that should ideal growing conditions not occur, the seed may go dormant and not germinate until the spring of the following year.
+When used as a landscape plant, space at least 30 cm apart.
+Germination can take 10-30 days.

 Additional information